-- Patients' records including x-ray films or reproductions thereof, must be Preserved for a minimum of seven years following discharge of patient, Except that the records of un-emancipated minors must be kept at least One year after such minor has reached the age of 18 years and, in any case, not less than seven years. - If a hospital ceases operation, arrangement must be made within 48 hours of transfer and safe preservation of medical records for the time period required by the regulations. - 2.
-A Guide to Hospital Record Retention published by California Association of Hospital and Health Systems.
-(CAHHS) - Health facilities should retain "The medical records of pregnant women" for as long as they keep the records of their children, for at least 19 years.
+- Patients' records including x-ray films or reproductions thereof, must be preserved for a minimum of seven years following discharge of the patient, except that the records of unemancipated minors must be kept at least one year after such minor has reached the age of 18 years and, in any case, not less than seven years. - If a hospital ceases operation, arrangement must be made within 48 hours for the transfer and safe preservation of medical records for the time period required by the regulations. - 2.
+A Guide to Hospital Record Retention Published by California Association of Hospitals and Health Systems (CAHHS).

+• Health facilities should retain the medical records of pregnant women for as long as they keep the records of their children, for at least 19 years.